sustainablelab/pythonscript-windows-64/README.md

                 python.exe <--- THIS PYTHON
 ```

-I install in **editable** mode so that collaborators get updates to
+I pip install my development packages in **editable** mode so
-my Python package simply by pulling the changes, rather than
+that collaborators get updates to my Python package simply by
+pulling the submodule changes, rather than having to remember how
-having to remember how to reinstall via pip.
-It also saves me
+to reinstall my package via pip.
+It also saves me time: pushing
-time not having to upload minor patches to PyPI.
+to a GitHub repo is much faster than re-uploading to PyPI.

 # Steps for cloning an existing project